lvcasjm/remembrall/README.md

 With the above in mind, The only reason this is open source is because I enjoyed building it and I figure that if someone else wants to use it then why not.

-## TODOs
-[] List only shows items from the current year, allow for all/any.

 ___

 ## Installation